Azure/reliable-web-app-pattern-java/README.md

 Next we provide the AZD tool with variables that it uses to create the deployment.
 The first thing we initialize is the AZD environment with a name.

-The environment name should be less than 18 characters and must be comprised of lower-case, numeric, and dash characters (for example, `dotnetwebapp`).
+The environment name should be less than 18 characters and must be comprised of lower-case, numeric, and dash characters (for example, `contosowebapp`).
 The environment name is used for resource group naming and specific resource naming.

 By default, Azure resources are sized for a development deployment.
 If doing a production deployment, see the [production deployment](./prod-deployment.md) instructions for more detail.